brikis98/yevgeniy-brikman-homepage/_posts/2024-05-30-minority-report-and-other-stories.md

 date: "2024-05-30"
 ---

-What a superb collection of sci fi short stories.
+What a superb collection of sci-fi short stories.
 Every single one introduces big, mind-bending ideas that really force you to pause and think.
 I wish they were longer and had better characters, but the concepts are super fun.
 Most of these have been turned into movies, and had major impacts on other books.

 ## The Minority Report